NiharikaPant14/ECC-key-exchange/README.md

 ## **📂 Project Structure**

 - `ecc_key_exchange.ipynb`: The main Jupyter notebook with code for ECC operations, key exchange, and simulations.
-- `performance_benchmarks/`: Folder containing benchmark results and plots.
+- `ECDH_Notes`: My personal notes explaining what is ECDH and all components implemented in this project.
 - `README.md`: Project description and instructions.